ck-ws/ldap-user-sync/README.md

-# LDAP User Sync for Wordpress
+# LDAP User Sync for WordPress

 This is a WordPress plugin to synchronize user accounts from a LDAP directory to your WordPress user database.